 If you’re pregnant

-How to book a measles, mumps, rubella (MMR) vaccine
+How to book an MMR vaccine

 Getting immunised against measles, mumps, and rubella is easy, and it’s free.

 Contact your usual doctor, nurse, or healthcare provider to book an appointment.

 People over 3 years old can get an MMR vaccine at lots of pharmacies.
 You can search for one near you on Healthpoint.